 Faculty and Rotation Evaluations

-Anonymous evaluations are to be submitted online via the New Innovations website by PGY1s.
+Anonymous evaluations are to be submitted online via the assessments website by PGY1s.
 PGY1s may evaluate the monthly Faculty (Team Consultant) and Sub-Specialty Rotation using this platform.